Error Messages When Opening Files

 - Select File >> Properties on the menu and clear the Read Only check box.

 - Usually these steps are not necessary because Sierra Chart clears the Read Only flag from the files in the Data subfolder.
-Although it does not clear the Read Only flag from configuration files the main Sierra Chart folder.
+Although it does not clear the Read Only flag from configuration files in the main Sierra Chart folder.
 If the configuration files are set to Read Only, then your program settings will not be saved when you exit the program.
 Therefore, you do need to clear the Read Only flag manually on those.

 File Does not Exist